dogukanguney/mars_rover/README.md

 # Mars Rover

-Mars rover is a .net core project for hepsi burada firm interview.
+Mars rover is a .net core project for Hepsi Burada firm interview.

 ## Installation